-4 2.
-Curb cuts.
-Curb cuts are limited to three $(((3)))$ per block front along north- 5 south streets and Railroad Way South within the area described in subsection ((C of this section)) 6 23.74.010.C .
-No curb cuts are allowed within the first ((forty (40))) $40$ feet from any intersection 7 described in subsection ((C of this section)) $23.74.010.C$ .
-On east-west streets outside the area 8 described in subsection ((C of this section)) $23.74.010.C$ , curb cuts are limited to two (((2))) per 9 block front.
-On east-west streets, additional curb cuts may be allowed if no other access is 10 possible, including in the ((forty (40))) $40$ feet from intersections described in subsection ((C of 11 this section)) 23.74.010.C .
-12 B. For the areas marked on Map A for 23.74.010, the following development standards 13 and provisions apply to all uses and structures except for spectator sports facilities: 14 1.
-Floor ((Area Ratio)) area ratio (FAR) and floor area limits ((-)) 15 a.
-The maximum FAR for all uses is $((3.0))$ 3.25 .
-FAR limits of the 16 underlying zone do not apply. (( , but )) 17 b.
-The gross floor area limits for certain uses in subsection 23.50.027.A.1.
-18 ((on gross floor area of certain uses,)) including limits based on lot area, do apply.
-19 2.
-Exemptions. ((The)) In addition to the FAR exemptions in subsection 20 23.50.028.E, the first 75,000 square feet of street-level general sales and service, medical 21 services, animal shelters or kennels, automotive sales and services, marine sales and services, 22 eating and drinking establishments, or lodging uses on any lot are exempt from the maximum 23 FAR limit. ((Exemptions in subsection 23.50.028.E also apply.))
+- 2. Curb cuts.
+Curb cuts are limited to three (((3))) per block front along north-south streets and Railroad Way South within the area described in subsection ((C of this section)) 23.74.010.C.
+No curb cuts are allowed within the first ((forty (40))) 40 feet from any intersection described in subsection ((C of this section)) 23.74.010.C.
+On east-west streets outside the area described in subsection ((C of this section)) 23.74.010.C, curb cuts are limited to two (((2))) per block front.
+On east-west streets, additional curb cuts may be allowed if no other access is possible, including in the ((forty (40))) 40 feet from intersections described in subsection ((C of this section)) 23.74.010.C. - B. For the areas marked on Map A for 23.74.010, the following development standards and provisions apply to all uses and structures except for spectator sports facilities: - 1.
+Floor ((Area Ratio)) area ratio (FAR) and floor area limits ((-)) - a.
+The maximum FAR for all uses is ((3.0)) 3.25.
+FAR limits of the underlying zone do not apply. ((, but)) - b.
+The gross floor area limits for certain uses in subsection 23.50.027.A.1, ((on gross floor area of certain uses,)) including limits based on lot area, do apply. - 2.
+Exemptions. ((The)) In addition to the FAR exemptions in subsection

+23.50.028.E, the first 75,000 square feet of street-level general sales and service, medical services, animal shelters or kennels, automotive sales and services, marine sales and services, eating and drinking establishments, or lodging uses on any lot are exempt from the maximum FAR limit. ((Exemptions in subsection 23.50.028.E also apply.))

 1 C. Pedestrian environment.
 The following development standards apply to each use and 2 structure, except spectator sports facilities, to the extent that the use or structure either is on a lot 3 fronting on Railroad Way South, First Avenue South, South Holgate between First Avenue 4 South and Occidental Avenue South, or Occidental Avenue South, or is within a 40-foot radius 5 measured from any of the block corners of First Avenue South or Occidental Avenue South 6 intersecting with the following streets: Railroad Way South, South Royal Brougham, South 7 Atlantic, South Massachusetts, South Holgate, and any other streets intersecting with First 8 Avenue or Occidental Avenue South that may be established between South Holgate Street and 9 Railroad Way South, as depicted in Map A for 23.74.010.
-Railroad Way South, First Avenue 10 South, South Holgate Street, and Occidental Avenue South within the Stadium Transition Area 11 Overlay District, and all street areas within a 40-foot radius of any of those block corners 12 described above, are referred to in this Section 23.74.010 as the "pedestrian environment," except that in applying this Section 23.74.010 to a through lot abutting on Occidental Avenue 13 South and on First Avenue South, Occidental Avenue South is not considered part of the 14 15 pedestrian environment.
+Railroad Way South, First Avenue 10 South, South Holgate Street, and Occidental Avenue South within the Stadium Transition Area 11 Overlay District, and all street areas within a 40-foot radius of any of those block corners 12 described above, are referred to in this Section 23.74.010 as the "pedestrian environment," except that in applying this Section 23.74.010 to a through lot abutting on Occidental Avenue 13 South and on First Avenue South, Occidental Avenue South is not considered part of the 14 a.
+Minimum ((Facade Height)) facade height.
+Minimum facade height is 25 feet, but minimum facade heights do not apply if all portions of the structure are lower than the elevation of the required minimum facade height.

-16 1. ((Street Facade Requirements)) Street-facing facade requirements.
-The 17 following requirements apply to street-facing facades or portions thereof facing streets or 18 portions of streets in the pedestrian environment:
+1. ((Street Facade Requirements)) Street-facing facade requirements.
+The following requirements apply to street-facing facades or portions thereof facing streets or portions of streets in the pedestrian environment: